Some kids avoid obstacles. Our Scouts overcome them.

 - The chance to learn life skills that help Scouts be successful adults and contributing members of society

-- Exciting outdoor experiences boys love like hiking, camping, mountain biking, and more
+- Exciting outdoor experiences young people love like hiking, camping, mountain biking, and more

 Discover Fun, Adventure, and Learning through Scouting